 Hands must be washed with soap and water upon entering and before leaving the ARC and MARC.
-Soap is available at sinks within the ARC, and hand sanitizer is available in the offices.
-Every effort is made to ensure supply, but please let the ARC Team know if you notice they are less than 1⁄4 full.
+Soap is available at sinks within the ARC, hand sanitizer is available in the offices, and Peroxigard is available in the animal rooms.
+Every effort is made to ensure supply, but please let the ARC Team know if you notice they are less than 1⁄2 full.